bookconsultancy

 • Wash Your Hands Regularly: Use warm water and soap, especially before eating or touching your face, eyes, or mouth.
 If soap and water aren't available, use an alcohol-based hand sanitiser.

-• Get Vaccinated: Talk to your doctor about getting the seasonal flu vaccine.
+• Get Vaccinated: Consult with your doctor about receiving the seasonal flu vaccine.
 Since chest infections can develop after the flu, staying protected can make a big difference.
 Consider the pneumococcal vaccine, which helps prevent pneumonia.

-• Eat A Healthy Diet: Eating a well-balanced diet full of fruits, vegetables, and whole grains boosts your immune system, making it easier for your body to fight infections.
+• Eat a Healthy Diet: Consuming a well-balanced diet rich in fruits, vegetables, and whole grains helps boost your immune system, making it easier for your body to fight infections.

 • Avoid Smoking: Smoking damages your lungs and makes you more likely to get chest infections.
 Stay away from secondhand smoke and other irritants, too.